 Shelby recruited Miles to help him construct the Ford GT and to drive it at Le Mans.
 However, due to Miles’ lack of people skills, Shelby was nearly forced to bar him from driving at all.

 Risky gambles were taken and friendships were tested, but in the end, the man who should have been behind the wheel was able to drive at the 24 hours of Le Mans, setting the record for driving the “perfect lap,” of the time and beating every team that Ferrari had entered into the race.

 “Ford v.
 Ferrari” is a breath of fresh air at the movies.
 Mangold’s film is reminiscent of the days when you’d go to the theater expecting to see an interesting story told in a way that made you laugh, cry and pray a little too.

 Bale and Damon are fantastic in their roles as Miles and Shelby.
-The chemistry between the two is so magnificent that it sometimes seems like they were unaware of the crew filming them — it often feels like they were behaving normally, and the film crew was just along for the ride.
+The chemistry between the two is so magnificent that it sometimes seems like they were unaware of the crew filming them — the film crew was just along for the ride.

 Their friendship is filled with blunt, ‘merican honesty, friendly brawls and wordless conversations that speak volumes.

 Their chemistry on screen shows fans a type of friendship that is perfect through its imperfections.
 The events of the film are seen through the lens of this friendship, creating a pure and compelling hook for audiences.